Written by Kortney Stringer

 At Hertz, the third largest firm in the industry, about 10% of customers pay $20.00 a day for the collision damage policy, which covers theft of the rental car or damage to it.

-In general, additional coverage ranges from about $1.00 (to cover theft of personal items such as luggage left in vehicle) to more than $25.00 (for take care of damage to the rental car itself).
+In general, additional coverage ranges from about $1.00 (to cover theft of personal items such as luggage left in the vehicle) to more than $25.00 (for taking care of damage to the rental car itself).
 Rental car companies typically offer between five and seven different coverage options, including several baskets of policies.
 Selling the extra insurance, or “upselling” as it’s called, is important enough to the industry that employees are trained to push the policies even if a customer has declined them when making a reservation.

 “We are obligated by law to let you know, but we don’t try to make it a high pressured sale,” says Susan McGowan, a spokesperson for Cendant’s Avis Group Holdings.
 “It could have very bad ramifications if you go out and crack up a car and don’t have insurance.”